vitorbaptista/pyconuk2016-developing-python-packages/presentation.md

 # Validate setup.py

-This checks if your `setup.py` is valid, including the reStructuredText strings.
+This checks if your `setup.py` is valid, including the reStructuredText.

 ```ini
 [tox]
 envlist =
 # ...
     setuppy
 # ...
 [testenv:setuppy]
 deps =
     docutils